Maintaining a healthy and lush lawn is pretty simple.

-A well-cared-for lawn that is cut properly and is well maintained will be healthy enough to withstand Aussie heat and dryness better than badly kept lawns.
-When you look after grass properly the lawn will be far less susceptible to weeds and bug problems too.
+A well-cared-for lawn that is cut properly and is well maintained will be healthy enough to withstand the Aussie heat and dryness better than poorly kept lawns.
+When you look after grass properly, it will be far less susceptible to weeds and bug problems too.

 To start off with, your mower’s cutting blades need to be sharp.
 Sharp blades are a must for any tool that you use for any cutting that you do in your garden – whether it’s hedging, pruning or sawing – and mowing is no exception.

-It’s important to have sharp mowing blades so that as they pass over the grass blades the grass is sliced.
+It’s important to have sharp mowing blades so that as they pass over the grass blades, the grass is sliced.
 Dull blades tear the grass.
 Torn grass not only looks frayed and messy, but the tearing also results in bruised and browned edges.
-This ragged edge of torn grass tips encourages increased water loss and increased susceptibility to disease to the whole lawn.
+The ragged edges of torn grass tips encourage increased water loss and increased susceptibility to disease to the whole lawn.

-Australia plays home to over 1 300 native and naturalized species of grass with thousands of sub-types.
+Australia plays home to over 1,300 native and naturalised species of grass, with thousands of sub-types.

-Every type of grass is different and has different mowing requirements, so check what type of turf you have because there’ll be a recommended height to cut the grass to encourage optimal growth and health, or as the pros say, “optimal performance”.
+Every type of grass is different and has different mowing requirements, so check what type of turf you have to determine the recommended height to cut the grass to encourage optimal growth, health and performance.
 Remember also that you might have more than one type of grass on your property and that means that you’ll have to adjust the mowing height accordingly for each type.

-For protection against the weather it is always recommended to leave the grass a bit longer in cooler months, in shaded areas and particularly in the peak of summer.
+For protection against the weather, it is always recommended to leave the grass a bit longer in cooler months, in shaded areas, and particularly in the peak of summer.
 Keeping the grass relatively long increases its tolerance to heat and drought.
-It reduces evaporation and cools and shades the soil so weed seeds don’t germinate.
+It reduces evaporation and cools and shades the soil so weed seedlings don’t germinate.

 People often think that they should cut the grass as short as possible so that they can wait longer for the next mow.
-At first appearance this might seem like a “get out of gaol free card”.
-This attitude is understandable if you think of lawn mowing as an unpleasant chore that you want to avoid for as long as possible.
+At first appearance this might seem like a good idea and it is understandable to feel this way if you find lawn mowing an unpleasant chore that you would like to avoid for as long as possible.

 This tip is pretty simple.
-If you are after thick and lush grass than you have to mow regularly.
-That’s just working with nature and the reality of how grass responds to proper treatment.
+If you are after thick and lush grass, then you have to mow regularly.
+That’s just the way it is when working with nature and the reality of how grass responds to proper treatment.

 All grasses have a recommended height for optimal performance.
 So, naturally, you can determine when your grass needs to be cut if the grass blades are longer than the recommended height for your lawn type.
-The lawn will need less frequent mowing in cooler months when the grass is relatively dormant and more regular mowing in the warmer months when it is actively growing.
-That’s just the reality of nature too.
+The lawn will need less frequent mowing in cooler months when the grass is relatively dormant, and more regular mowing in the warmer months when it is actively growing.
+This is another response from nature.

 Mowing regularly also has the added benefit of reducing weeds by cutting them down before they are able to grow more seed heads or reproduce.

-If it’s been raining and your lawn needs cutting, it is OK to mow, just ensure as always that your mower blades are sharp so that no damage to the grass will occur.
-Be aware that with wet grass you will not get as good a cut, or do as neat a job as when you mow in dryer conditions.
+If it has been raining and your lawn needs cutting, it is fine to mow, provided you ensure that your mower blades are sharp so that no damage to the grass will occur.
+Be aware that with wet grass you will not get as good a cut or do as neat a job as when you mow in drier conditions.
 Wet grass clippings are also bulkier and messier, so be prepared to deal with a much bigger clean up of both you and your mower!

-If you can then, wait for drier conditions to mow, but not too dry.
+If you can, wait for drier conditions to mow (but not too dry).
 The best time is a couple of days after rain.

 People often use grass catchers because they want the lawn to look neat after mowing.
 But you need to consider other factors.

-But if your lawn is already healthy then constantly mulching the lawn should be considered carefully.
-In humid conditions mulch can get mouldy, encouraging disease depriving the lawn of nitrogen.
-The classing sign of low nitrogen is yellowing of the leaf blades.
-If this occurs you might have to add a nitrogen fertilizer to get your grass looking green again.
+But if your lawn is already healthy, then constantly mulching the lawn should be considered carefully.
+In humid conditions, mulch can get mouldy, encouraging disease by depriving the lawn of nitrogen.
+The classic sign of low nitrogen is yellowing of the leaf blades.
+If this occurs, you might have to add a nitrogen fertiliser to get your grass looking green again.

-Consider using these basic techniques and tips and you too can cut your grass and get results like a lawn mowing professional!
+So, there you have it!
+Consider using these basic techniques and tips so you too can cut your grass and get results like a lawn mowing professional!